tableau/tabcmd/contributing.md

 A new tag is created with the name of each release on github.

 ### Packaging
+First build the module
+> python -m build
 Before packaging, we produce a current metadata file to include in the bundle
 > doit version

 Packaging is done with pyinstaller, which will build an executable for the platform it runs on.
-A github action runs on Mac, Windows and Linux to generate each executable.
+A github action runs on Mac, Windows and Linux to generate each executable: check package.yml for the OS-specific command line
 > pyinstaller tabcmd-windows.spec ....

 Packaging produces executables in the dist folder.
 To run: